twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
 * Checkbox: **VOLT.UseGlyphIds** – The checkbox is used for fonts with Microsoft VOLT projects only.
 The value at the beginning starts with Debug and a colon.

-### Resource Editor (`TRESOURCEEDITORDLG`)
-It only exists in version 3.0 and is a large resource.

 ### Font Test Window (`TFONTTESTFORM`)
 The context menu for `mmFontTest` has two paste options and has a multiline text field at the bottom (`Memo1`) with the same text for `mmFontTest` in Arial Bold (13 points).
 Double-click the text box to change the font and size.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).
 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
 These are located in the corners of the program name, version number, copyright notice and the company's website.